Class Act Jacket

 SUBSEQUENT Washing (Finished quilts, garments, etc.):

 Wash finished projects in Synthrapol in COLD water for the first several times.
-This is just a good practice to ensure the dyes behave.
 Complete the COLD cycle.
+This is a good practice to ensure the dyes behave.
 Synthrapol is an inexpensive product to have on hand to use whenever washing hand-dyes and batiks.

 Drying and Pressing: